-- Long term support (at the moment of writing the article in March 2019 Microsoft still supports Windows 7 released July 2009, pretty much 10 years ago) which means you don’t often have to do a major OS upgrade to use latest software and technologies.
+- Long term support, (at the time of writing this article in March 2019, Microsoft still supports Windows 7 released July 2009, pretty much 10 years ago) which means you don’t often have to do a major OS upgrade to use latest software and technologies.

 - Paid.
 Windows is not a free OS, and even if you got it with your computer, you paid some amount of money to Microsoft via the computer manufacturer.

 - Proprietary and overall closeness.
-Being a closed ecosystem that means people are not entirely able to know what does the OS really do with your computer.
-That also means security professionals and programmers are not easily able to find and report bugs and security flaws.
+Being a closed ecosystem means people are not entirely able to know what does the OS really does with your computer.
+This also means security professionals and programmers are not easily able to find and report bugs and security flaws.

 - Malware.
 It is generally much easier to catch malware while using Windows than on any other OS

 macOS is an operating system made by Apple for their Mac computers.
-According to the same statistics it’s the second most popular desktop OS with 13% market share.
-Latest current release is 10.14 “Mojave”, latest supported is 10.12 “Sierra”
+According to the same source, it’s the second most popular desktop OS with 13% market share.
+Latest current release is 10.14 “Mojave”, oldest supported version is 10.12 “Sierra”

 - UI/UX.
-Apple always pays special attention to the UI/UX design of their products so all system apps and most first-party software shares a consistent UI design therefore looking organic and complete.
+Apple always pays special attention to the UI/UX design of their products so all system apps and most first-party software share a consistent UI design, therefore looking organic and complete.

-- Apple ecosystem integration. macOS supports most internet services from Apple (iCloud, iMessage, Siri, iTunes, Apple Music etc) and hardware (native support for all iDevices) making it really work really well with all other Apple devices you own.
+- Apple ecosystem integration.
+MacOS supports most internet services from Apple (iCloud, iMessage, Siri, iTunes, Apple Music etc) and hardware (native support for all iDevices), making it work really well with all other Apple devices you own.

 - Unix-like.
-MacOS is based on a BSD kernel which is Unix-like therefore giving programmers a big set of possibilities to use software developed for other Unix-like systems as providing them with a familiar command-line terminal interface.
+MacOS is based on a BSD kernel which is Unix-like, therefore giving programmers a big set of possibilities to use software developed for other Unix-like systems, as well as providing them with a familiar command-line terminal interface.